 What changes does eCommerce, the end of the fourth industrial revolution, bring and how should marketing tactics adapt?
 Let’s go through some valuable insights about customers, both online and offline.

-Customer Journey definition for eCommerce
+Customer Journey definition

 It represents the stages experienced by a prospect or customer until performs the desired marketing conversion.